TICKNALL SOLAR LTD, THE UK’s LARGEST MANUFACTURER

 OF SOLAR POWERED PEDESTRIAN CROSSING BEACONS.

-Ticknall Solar Ltd are a designer, manufacturer and distributor of Solar Powered road safety Warning lights based in South Derbyshire in the UK.
+Ticknall Solar Ltd are a designer, manufacturer and distributor of Solar Powered and mains powered road safety Warning lights based in South Derbyshire in the UK.

 |USING THE LATEST LED AND SOLAR POWER TECHNOLOGY TICKNALL SOLAR’S SOLAR POWERED PRODUCTS OFFER ZERO CARBON EMISSIONS IN OPERATION.|

-Ticknall Solar Ltd is committed to leading the industry in minimising the impact of its operations and activities on the environment.
+Ticknall Solar Ltd is committed to minimising the impact of its operations and activities on the environment.
 We aim to reduce environmental harm, minimise the use of energy and other resources throughout our business activity.

 We all have a responsibility for working in an environmentally friendly manner, therefore our policies and procedures with be regularly reviewed to reflect this.
 Delivering our operational plans within this policy will enable Ticknall Solar Ltd to develop sustainable practices and deliver meaningful contributions to the quality of our environment.